quasar1357/assembly_annotation/DISCUSSION.md

     ![Alt text](images/TE_comparison.png)

+    *- Similar distribution in all accessions.*

+    *- Copia and especially gypsy most abundant, as expected (note that for helitron, it is general consensus that the annotation is relatively unreliable.)*

 *Optional*:

 - Visualize the genomic distribution of different TE superfamilies and clades in the longest scaffolds.

     ![Alt text](images/TE_clades_1.png)
     ![Alt text](images/TE_clades_2.png)

+    *- Strikingly many TEs in the beginning of contig250.*

+    *- Most clades showing this same pattern with maybe copia having some more also dispersed across the rest of the contig.*

 - (Report the number of intact and fragmented copies for each TE clade.
 What might this suggest about their dynamics?)